 Do they notice?
 No, they do not!
 Honestly, no one has ever questioned getting half a piece of paper.
 If I do notice that a team has used their quantities and might need more I point them to the scrap box and allow them to get scraps to use.
 Most of the time this is for decorating purposes.

 So, save some paper and other supplies- cut them in half!

 You Need Plastic Shoeboxes

 I say this in almost every post I write!
 You need these amazing perfect size containers.

-I use them in so many ways:
+I use them in so many ways.
+Take a look!

 - I place materials in the bins to pass out to students.

 - Students use the bins to store projects that are not finished.

 - At clean-up time students fill the bin with garbage and throw it away and then they place their gently used materials in the bin to recycle to my supply bins (which are also plastic shoeboxes.

 - I use these bins for STEM bins.
 I like that these hold more than school boxes.